1984/5 - Discovery of the Dry Dock

 - The damaged brick floor was repaired with new bricks manufactured at the Bulmer Brick and Tile Company in Sudbury.
 Although Bulmer’s did not make the original bricks, the company supplies hand-made bricks to the National Trust and many other organisations involved in the restoration of old buildings.

 Links with John Constable

-Although the edge of Flatford’s Dry Dock, painted in 1814, appears in a couple of John Constable’s landscapes, there is only one painting in which he makes it the main subject.
+The edge of Flatford’s Dry Dock appears in a couple of John Constable’s landscapes but there is only one painting in which he makes it the main subject.